LLark: A Multimodal Instruction-Following Language Model for Music: Training Details

 \section{Training Details}

-Our model is trained on 4 80GB NVIDIA A40 GPUs.
+Our model is trained on 4 80GB NVIDIA A100 GPUs.
 Training takes approximately 54 hours.

 The model is trained for 100k steps with a global batch size of 32, cosine learning rate scheduler with 3000 warmup steps and a maximal learning rate of $5e-5$.
-We use the AdamW optimizer \citep{loshchilov2018decoupled} with betas=$(0.9, 0.999)$, $\epsilon=1e-6$, and do not apply weight decay.
+We use the AdamW optimizer \citep{loshchilov2018decoupled} with betas=$(0.9, 0.999)$, $\epsilon=1e^{-6}$, and do not apply weight decay.
 We fine tune both the projection module and the language model throughout, and freeze the audio encoder.
-The model is trained with BF16 and TF32.
+The model is trained with BF16 data type.

 We provide the complete set of software dependencies (Python packages, Conda environment, and Docker image) to reproduce our training environment.
 We provide additional utilities (scripts + Docker images) to reproduce additional components of our pipeline, such as offline processing of the audio encodings and the extraction of augmented data features.
 We will publicly release this code on publication of this paper.